-E. Tenant: The adult person (or persons other than a live-in aide) who resides in the unit and who executed the lease with the PHA as lessee of the dwelling unit, or if no such person now resides in the unit, who resides in the unit and who is the remaining head of the household of the tenant family residing in the dwelling unit.
+E. Tenant: The adult person (or persons other than a live-in aide) who resides in the unit and who executed the lease with the Housing Authority of Danville as lessee of the dwelling unit, or if no such person now resides in the unit, the person who resides in the unit and is the remaining head of the household of the tenant family residing in the dwelling unit.

-Applicability of this grievance procedure [24 CFR 966.51]
+This grievance procedure [24 CFR 966.51]

-In accordance with the applicable federal regulations (24 CFR 966.50), this grievance procedure is applicable to all individual grievances (as defined in Section I above) between the tenant and the PHA with the following exception of disputes between tenants not involving the PHA or class grievances.
-The grievance procedure is not intended as a forum for initiating or negotiating policy changes between a group or groups of tenants and the PHA’s Board of Commissioners [24 CFR 966.51(b)].

-This grievance procedure is incorporated by reference in all tenant dwelling leases and will be furnished to each tenant and all resident organizations [24 CFR 966.52 (b) and (d)].
+This grievance procedure is included by reference in all tenant dwelling leases and will be furnished to each tenant and all resident organizations [24 CFR 966.52 (b) and (d)].

 Informal settlement of a grievance [24 CFR 966.54]

-Any grievance must be personally presented, either orally or in writing (including email), to the PHA’s central office or the management office of the development in which the complainant resides within 10 days after the grievable event.
+Any grievance request must be personally presented, either orally or in writing (including email), to the Housing Authority of Danville’s central office or the management office of the development in which the tenant resides within 10 days after the violation.

-Grievances related to complaints about operations matters that are received by the PHA’s central office will be referred to the person responsible for the management of the development in which the complainant resides.
-Grievances involving complaints related to discrimination, harassment, or disability rights will be referred to the Civil Rights Administrator or Director of Operations.

-As soon as the grievance is received, it will be reviewed by the management office of the development or the Civil Rights Administrator (if applicable) to be certain that neither of the exclusions in paragraphs II.A or II.B above applies to the grievance.
-Should one of the exclusions apply, the complainant will be notified in writing that the matter raised is not subject to the PHA’s grievance procedure with the reason specified.
+As soon as the grievance request is received, it will be reviewed by the Housing Authority of Danville to ensure it meets the requirements for a grievance hearing.
+If the tenant is not entitled to a grievance, the Housing Authority of Danville will notify the tenant that they may instead seek judicial review and the procedures for requesting such a review [24 CFR 966.4(l)(3)(i)(C)(v)(B)].

-If neither of the exclusions cited above apply, the complainant will be contacted to arrange a mutually convenient time within 10 business days to meet so the grievance may be discussed informally and settled without a hearing.
-At the informal settlement, the complainant will present the grievance and the person in charge of the management office or the Civil Rights Administrator will attempt to settles the grievance to the satisfaction of both parties.
+Otherwise, within 10 business days, the tenant will be contacted to arrange a mutually convenient time to meet so the grievance may be discussed and settled without a hearing.
+At the informal settlement, the tenant will present their grievance.

-Within five business days following the informal discussion, the PHA will prepare and either hand deliver, mail, or email to the tenant a summary of the discussion that must specify the names of the participants, the dates of meeting, the nature of the proposed disposition of the complaint, and the specific reasons therefore, and will specify the procedures by which a formal hearing under this procedure may be obtained if the complainant is not satisfied.
+Within five business days following the informal settlement, the Housing Authority of Danville will prepare and either hand deliver, mail, or email to the tenant a summary of the discussion.
+The summary will specify the names of the participants; the date of the meeting; the nature of the proposed resolution of the complaint, with specific reason(s); and will specify the procedures by which a formal hearing under this procedure may be obtained if the tenant is not satisfied [24 CFR 966.54].
 A copy of this summary will also be placed in the tenant’s file.

-Formal grievance hearing
+Requesting a formal grievance hearing

-If the complainant is not satisfied with the settlement arrived at in the informal settlement, the complainant must submit a written request for a hearing to the management office of the development where the tenant resides no later than five business days after the summary of the informal hearing is received.
+If the tenant is not satisfied with the outcome of the informal settlement, the tenant must submit a written request for a hearing to the management office of the development where the tenant lives no later than five business days after receiving the summary of the informal settlement.

-The written request must specify:

-The reasons for the grievance; and

-The action of relief sought from the PHA
+The written request must specify the reasons for the request and the action or relief sought from the Housing Authority of Danville.